What’s New With The ProjectExperts?

 So what’s next?
 Goff continues to support the project performance improvement efforts of IPMA-USA.
 He continues to serve his global customers through his consulting practice, ProjectExperts.
 His corporate, governmental and consultant clients continue to benefit from his experience, and now it will be a bit easier to arrange a consultation in his PM Performance specialty: Improving portfolio, program, project and personal performance.

 Meanwhile, he is re-focusing on a number of open projects, including a range of project management books, designed for both professionals and educators.
 This project started in 2008, but was suspended with his significant time commitments to IPMA.
 He is resuming his popular articles and blog posts, continuing his major-event speaking tours, and of course, will continue to be the Voice of Our Customer for IPMA.

-December 2013: Another year of service to the profession
+December 2013: Another year of service to the practice of project management

 2013 was another year of adventuresome travel, as ProjectExperts CEO Stacy Goff again carried the message of competent and performing project management around the World.
 He engaged in meetings and events in The Netherlands, Warsaw, Paris, Lima Peru, Wuhan China, Dubrovnik Croatia, London, and Moscow.
 In Dubrovnik, he served as IPMA World Congress Advisory Board Chair, in his role as IPMA VP of Marketing & Events.